 Safety notice Description Danger!
-Disregarding the safety regulations and guidelines can be life-threatening.
+Disregarding safety regulations and notices can be life-threatening.
 Caution!
-Disregarding the safety regulations and guidelines can result in severe injury or major damage to material.
-Warning!
-Disregarding the safety regulations and guidelines can result in injury or damage to material.
+Disregarding safety regulations and notices can result in severe injury or substantial damage to equip Warning!
+Disregarding safety guidelines and notices can result in injury or damage to equipment.
 Information: Important information for preventing errors.